Ukrainian People's Republic: Administrative division

 On 4 March 1918 the Ukrainian government accepted the law about the administrative-territorial division of Ukraine.
-The law stated that Ukraine is divided into 32 zemlia (land) which are administrated by their respective zemstvo.
-This law was not fully implemented as on 29 April 1918 there was the anti-socialist coup in Kyiv, after which Hetman Pavlo Skoropadsky reverted the reform back to the guberniya-type administration.
+The law stated that Ukraine is divided into 32 zemlia (land) which are administered by their respective zemstvo.
+This law was not fully implemented as on 29 April 1918 there was the anti-socialist coup in Kiev, after which Hetman Pavlo Skoropadsky reverted the reform back to the guberniya-type administration.

 Armed forces

-The headquarters of the republic's armed forces was called the General Bulawa and was considered to be located in Kyiv.
+The headquarters of the republic's armed forces was called the General Bulawa and was considered to be located in Kiev.
 Of course, due to constant intervention from the Petrograd sovnarkom and the German Empire the physical location of it was changing (Kamyanets-Podilsky, Bila Tserkva, others).